hrokr/Pybraries/folium/quakes/README.md

 # Current Status

 Jupyter notebook that pulls the JSON data from USGS of earthquakes greater than magnitude 2.5 over the last day.
 This is displayed using Folium because I wanted to recreate as close as I could the USGS map which is done in Leaflet.JS, which Folium is based on.
-It takes about 8 seconds to pull the data, process it and have it display.
+It takes about 5 seconds to pull the data, process it and have it display.

+This is followed up with the data munging of tsunami data.

 <br><br><br>

 # Progress and Next Steps